i502Club/OS_Square/readme.md

  4. Configure your settings for the Square plugin.
 You will need an Application ID and API Access Token.
 	The provider by default uses the first location returned from your account but if you have more than one location you can optionally specify it by Name in the Location input.
- 5. You should be able to compile and attach the debugger at this point.
+ 5. You should be able to compile and atstach the debugger at this point.

  ## Authors
  i502 Club(https://www.i502.club), [Reggae](https://www.youtube.com/watch?v=lEmLqH2gTd8)